- Are you retired, unemployed or a student, or have you some spare time and looking for something different to do?

 - Are you wanting to support your local community?

-Are you looking for something to do this summer?
-Want to give back to your community?
-Do you like reading?
-Looking for great skills and experience for your personal statement or CV?
+- Are you looking for great skills and experience for your personal statement or CV?

-If you are aged 14 and above, we really do need your help!
+If you answered ‘yes’ to any of the above and are aged 14 and above, we need you!